Permutation-equivariant quantum K-theory of Fermat singularities

 Thus the curve $C$ decomposes as the union of \begin{itemize} \item a spine with $mN+2$ marked points, \item a (potentially empty) tail attached at $x_\infty$, and \item $N$ legs, i.e. $N$ sets of $m$ cyclically permuted spin curves. \end{itemize} \end{defn}

-We know show that the decomposition of curves into spine, legs and tail leads to a decomposition of the fixed-points stack $(\widetilde{\cM}^r_{0,n})^h$ as a (union of) products of the corresponding moduli stacks.
+We know show that the decomposition of curves into spine, legs and tail leads to a decomposition of the fixed-point stack $(\widetilde{\cM}^r_{0,n})^h$ as a (union of) products of the corresponding moduli stacks.